nate-brown-dev/reading-notes/coder-computer.md

 ## Thoughts on text editors

-- Code can be written in a text editor with no features (Notepad)
+- Code can be written in a text editor with no features (TextEdit/Notepad)
 - Just because it can, doesn't mean it should
 - Text editors with more features can make reading code easier and reduce errors/typos